navDhammu/habiteer/README.md

 2. Create habits and specify a repeat schedule
 3. Mark habits as complete or incomplete

-#### Presently working on:

--   Implementing typescript and automated testing
--   Organizing habits into different areas
+## Technologies Used

+-   Reactjs
+-   Chakra UI
+-   Node.js
--   Progress charts
+-   Postgresql

 ## Installation